cabforum/servercert/docs/BR.md

 1. MUST update and publish a new CRL at least every twelve (12) months;
 2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked.

-CA Certificates MUST continue issuing CRLs until one of the following is true:
+Issuing CAs MUST continue issuing CRLs until one of the following is true:
 - all CA Certificates containing the same Subject Public Key are expired or revoked; OR
-- the Private Key for the CA has been destroyed.
+- the Private Key for the Issuing CA has been destroyed.

 ### 4.9.8 Maximum latency for CRLs (if applicable)